Friday, October 7, 2011

 But it's ridiculous to blame the officiating.
 Unless you're Arsenal Football Club, who get screwed by referees all the time.
 And the Yankees are not The Arsenal.
 So let's move on to a far more culpable culprit.

 3. The Bats Went Cold.
-The Yankees scored 9 runs in the first 7 innings of this series.
-Taking out the 8th inning of Game 4, in the last 37 innings of this series they scored 11 runs.
+The Yankees scored 9 runs in the 1st 7 innings of this series.
+Taking out the 8th inning of Game 4, in the last 37 innings of this series, they scored 11 runs.
 That's an average of 2.68 runs per game, and you do not win postseason series with that kind of run production.

 In particular, Teix, A-Rod, Nick Swisher, Russell Martin and Andruw Jones had bad series at the plate.
 Derek Jeter was okay.
 The only productive Yankee hitters were Cano, Curtis Granderson, Brett Gardner and, surprisingly, Jorge Posada -- whom we have almost certainly seen in a big-league, or at least in a Yankee, uniform for the last time.
 (Snif... )